Professor Jez Moonbeam's Science Club

 But that hasn't stopped me trying to probe the eternal mysteries of the universe, and it's why of late I have spent my evenings sitting in the dark in my shed.
 It's all perfectly legitimate, despite what that witch Mrs Collins at number 26 might think.
 And I would like to remind her, if she's reading this, that I was completely exonerated by the police, even if they did somewhat misleadingly claim that I was 'experimenting on myself'.

-Anyhow, what better way is there for a scientist discover to true nature of darkness that by immersing himself in it?
+Anyhow, what better way is there for a scientist to discover the true nature of darkness than by immersing himself in it?
 What exactly is it, I wanted to know?
 Where does it come from?
 What is it made of?

 I began my researches in a methodical manner with a few basic experiments, the results of which are detailed below.